-In section B.9 of the Appendix we model the maverick firms as a competitive fringe that in the first stage (where oligopolists enter) submit an aggregate supply schedule.
+In Appendix B.9 we model the maverick firms as a competitive fringe that in the first stage (where oligopolists enter) submit an aggregate supply schedule.
 We show that the (prospect of) entry by maverick firms essentially changes the demand faced by the commonly-owned firms by depressing it and making it more elastic.
 With demand adjusted accordingly, the results of the previous sections on the effects of overlapping ownership on entry and the price continue to hold (with the number of firms n not counting maverick firm entry), as does the comparison between the equilibrium and socially optimal levels of entry.
 Since demand is depressed, we expect lower levels of entry by commonly-owned firms.
 Also, given that higher (resp. lower) entry by commonly-owned firms leads to lower (resp. higher) entry by maverick firms, we expect entry to be less sensitive to overlapping ownership due to the presence of maverick firms.
-This is indeed verified in section B.9.

-6.5 Post-entry overlapping ownership
+5.5 Post-entry overlapping ownership

 Post-entry overlapping ownership applies to the case of a new industry that is to be mostly populated by start-ups without overlapping ownership that will develop ownership links after entry.
 In this case, firms do not internalize the negative externality their entry has on other firms, as in the standard Cournot model with free entry.
 Thus, modulo the integer constraint on the number of firms, firms enter until the individual gross profit is equal to the entry cost, so in equilibrium the net profit is zero.
-Nevertheless, when deciding whether to enter, they take into account how overlapping ownership will affect product market outcomes.
-Naturally, an increase in the degree of post-entry overlapping ownership spurs entry, since it tends to increase profits by softening pricing competition (see Proposition 2).
-However, section B.10 in the Appendix (which studies the model with post-entry overlapping ownership) shows that the anti-competitive effect of overlapping ownership prevails causing the price to increase and consumer, as well as total surplus to fall.
-The results on the effects of post-entry overlapping ownership are schematically summarized in Figure 5.
+Nevertheless, when